byuccl/dac_sdc_2022/_labs/lab_4.md

 - Your server does not need to support IPv4 or concurrent clients.

 - Return "error" if an error occurs when processing request.
+A couple of reasons this might happen is if an invalid action or a non-numeric length is sent.

+- If a client does not send enough data (e.g., the length is 10 but they only send 4 bytes), your server is allowed to block waiting for the remaining bytes of data.

 - Properly shutdown server when an interrupt signal (`ctrl-c`) is sent to server.